Wrapping up on-farm precision-N research

 Objectives:

-- Evaluate data aggregation approaches for delta-yield nitrogen fertility on-farm trial data.
+• Evaluate data aggregation approaches for delta-yield nitrogen (N) fertility on-farm trial data.

-- Draft manuscripts about on-farm experiment findings and submit to peer reviewed journals.
+• Draft manuscripts about on-farm experiment findings; submit to peer reviewed journals.

 Impacts:

-- This ‘wrap-up’ funding will facilitate speedy and relevant project deliverables for two on-farm projects aimed at improving N fertilizer management in corn.
+• This ‘wrap-up’ funding will facilitate speedy and relevant project deliverables for two on-farm projects aimed at improving N fertilizer management in corn.
+Over 2 years considerable amounts of crop and soil data were collected on 11 farm fields.
+While the current data provide value for participating farmers, for wider conclusions to be drawn more advanced data analyses are needed.

-- Advanced analysis of these data will lay an important foundation for the direction of future on-farm research aimed at improving environmental/economic performance of fertilizer N in corn.
+• Advanced analysis of these data will take considerable time and skill but will lay an important foundation for the direction of future on-farm research aimed at improving environmental/economic performance of fertilizer N in corn.

-- For field-scale and on-farm N fertilizer research to expand in Ontario, a protocol and data management system for farmer-researcher collaboration is needed; this project will help achieve this.
+• For field-scale and on-farm N fertilizer research to expand in Ontario, a protocol and data management system for farmer-researcher collaboration is needed.
+Ken’s expertise will help with this.

 Scientific Summary:

-Considerable data collection has occurred in a 2-year on-farm experiment involving 11 farmer-collaborators.
-Drawing conclusions from this voluminous dataset which can benefit GFO farmer-members via actionable advice requires a statistician with expertise in field crop agronomy/Ontario corn production.
-Ken Janovicek, a long-time corn researcher, can fill this gap.
-The long-term aim of this research is to develop and refine N fertilizer decision support tools for corn tailored to Ontario’s soil and climate conditions
+Considerable data collection occurred in a 2-year on-farm experiment involving 11 farmer-collaborators.
+Drawing conclusions from this voluminous dataset, which can benefit GFO farmer-members via actionable advice, required a statistician with expertise in field crop agronomy/Ontario corn production.
+With the retirement of Bill Deen, Ken Janovicek, a long-time corn researcher, filled this gap.
+The long-term aim of this research is to develop and refine N fertilizer decision support tools for corn tailored to Ontario’s soil and climate conditions.

 External Funding Partners: